djt9006/pdsnd_github/README.md

-I've made my SECOND Improve Documenttaion change
+This is my FINAL Change.
+YAY!!!!!